 CHALLENGE 4 – DISAGGREGATING STORAGE & COMPUTE

-Depending on when an organization last modernized its post-trade processes, it may either still be using traditional relational databases or may have made the transition to some more modern database/analytic architectures (e.g. Hadoop, Spark, Cassandra, Mongo etc).
+Depending on when an organization last modernized its post-trade processing, it may either still be using traditional relational databases or may have made the transition to some more modern database/analytic architectures (e.g. Hadoop, Spark, Cassandra, Mongo etc).
 These more modern architectures typically leverage their own bespoke distributed direct-attached storage implementations across multiple storage nodes.
 Whilst DDAS architectures help solve the scale challenge, they typically struggle with operational efficiency (fundamentally the need to scale compute and storage in unison does not make sense when 99% of organizations do not have performance requirements and capacity requirements in lock step) and performance at scale.

 Increasingly there is an emerging consensus among analysts, application vendors and customers that tomorrow’s architectures should be disaggregated.
 One of the major reasons for this is that disaggregated storage and compute is a prerequisite to be able to dynamically scale compute resources – one of the key benefits of public cloud and containerization – both “hot” technology areas that the analytic tool vendors are keen to leverage.
 Great examples of this include Splunk’s move toward an S3 backend for their new SmartStore architecture**** and Cloudera/Hortonworks increased support of S3.

 FlashBlade allows clients to disaggregate storage and compute on premise with far greater performance (S3 on Pure is 10X faster time to first byte than AWS and is 100X faster indexing 100 objects).
 This performance is critical to realizing the goal of having a single “data hub” underpinning all post-trade processes and avoiding the proliferation of multiple different data silos and duplicate data that exists today – all of which ultimately leads to higher costs, lower operational efficiency and slower time to result.